- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (08 Jul, 09 Jul, 10 Jul).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on day one (08 Jul) and expected to be very low with a slight chance for a C-class flare on days two and three (09 Jul, 10 Jul).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and two (08 Jul, 09 Jul) and quiet levels on day three (10 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (08 Jul) and quiet to unsettled levels on days two and three (09 Jul, 10 Jul).

 III.
 Event probabilities 08 Jul-10 Jul